Also known as: tucked 90 hold dips, tucked 90 dips, 90 degree dip hold, tucked dip hold, parallel bar tucked hold

 What is Dips to tucked 90 degree hold 2-3 sec?

-Dips to tucked 90 degree hold 2-3 sec is an advanced calisthenics dip variation performed on parallel bars that pauses in a tucked 90° elbow hold for 2–3 seconds.
-It primarily targets the core and demands high shoulder stability and pressing strength.
-Difficulty: Hard.
+Dips to tucked 90 degree hold 2-3 sec is a hard calisthenics move on parallel bars where you lower into a tucked 90° elbow hold for 2-3 seconds.
+It primarily targets the core while demanding shoulder and triceps stability and strict control.

 How to Do Dips to tucked 90 degree hold 2-3 sec